 But with so many states voting, the full picture of Super Tuesday results could still take days to emerge.

 Several states in the Eastern time zone will be the first to close their polls on Tuesday at 7 p.m.
 EST (0000 GMT).
 Results should start to trickle in soon afterward, although it will likely take hours for all the votes to be tabulated and winners declared.

 California’s polls close last at 8 p.m.
-Pacific time (0400 GMT Wednesday).
+PST (0400 GMT Wednesday).
 In 2016, because the race was so close, it took a month for California Democratic officials to count all of the votes and declare Hillary Clinton the winner over Sanders.

 State officials are hoping that even with a tight race and bigger field this year, the Democratic nominating battle is settled more quickly.
-If the margins are close, California could take a while to reach a conclusion as it waits to count absentee ballots postmarked by Super Tuesday.
+If the margins are close, the state could take a while to reach a conclusion as it waits to count absentee ballots postmarked by Election Day.